bernard-kavanagh/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 ### YANG2OWL {#sec-exp-yang2owl}

-The YANG2OWL framework aims at facilitating the implementation of a Network Digital Twin (NDT) that would leverage the representation and reasoning capabilities typically associated with knowledge graphs for anomaly detection needs, as well as for network management purposes by allowing network configuration based on modifications at the level of the ITSM-KG itself.
+The YANG2OWL framework aims at facilitating the implementation of a Network Digital Twin (NDT) that would leverage the representation and reasoning capabilities typically associated with knowledge graphs for anomaly detection needs, as well as for network management purposes by enabling network configuration based on modifications at the level of the ITSM-KG itself.
 Basically, the approach consists of reusing YANG data models used in network operations in a nearly equivalent form within Semantic Web technologies (i.e. producing ONTO-YANG-MODEL instances) to create a bijection between network configuration data and the NDT.

 The YANG2OWL framework addresses the use cases Y-MODEL-TO-RDFS-OWL and Y-INSTANCE-TO-KG (as defined in {{sec-experiments-plan}}).